Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 You might be making these on-page SEO errors:

-Without internal and external linking, you’re not creating any link juice.
+Without both internal and external linking, you’re not creating any link juice.
 This is also known as link authority, which is the measure of the effect a link has on your site's overall ranking.

 5. Low Quality Content